 These new codes set to be implemented on the ICD-10 release date are quite unusual, to say the least.

-Euphonious ICD-inspired rhyme aside, I can’t help but laugh at this one.
+Euphonious ICD-inspired rhyme aside, we can’t help but laugh at this one.
 Yes, ICD-10 would honestly like to keep track of injuries that come at the hand of ducks.
 You should always be mindful of what you do (or don’t) feed those guys.
 But just in case you happen to get on one of their bad sides and end up on the wrong end of a duck attack, have no fear – you’ll have it on record.

 This is a real thing.
-If you end up in the hospital as a result of an incident where you suffer burns due to your water-skis being on fire, you’re either an incredibly good skier, or doing something that’s probably not a very smart idea.
+If you end up in the hospital as a result of an incident where you suffer burns due to your water-skis being on fire, you’re either an incredibly good skier or doing something that’s probably not a very smart idea.

 If you ever find yourself in this situation, the actual code will be the least of your concerns.
 Nevertheless, V97.33 – Sucked into a jet engine is still a 100% billable code.

-Something tells me you won’t see many W56.22’s in the heart of New York City, Orlando or San Diego on the other hand…
+Something tells me you won’t see many W56.22’s in the heart of New York City.
+Orlando or San Diego on the other hand…

-ICD code used to specify a diagnosis of problems related to the relationship with in-laws.
-Something tells me this one comes up frequently around the holidays.
+Yes, this is a real, billable ICD code used to specify a diagnosis of problems related to the relationship with in-laws.
+Something tells us this one comes up frequently around the holidays.

 If we had to pick a place that would be the least likely location to get injured in some sort of way, a library would definitely be near the top of the list.

 Shout-out to Heelys, who somehow convinced someone that their roller shoe was big enough that it deserves its own ICD-10 code.